-Chaos offers a wide range of services to young adults with learning disabilities and their families, and that range is growing by the day.All of our services and activities are designed to be inclusive and targeted specifically and individually at the young person accessing them.
+Chaos offers a wide range of services to individuals with learning disabilities and/or additional needs, and that range is growing by the day.All of our services and activities are designed to be inclusive and targeted specifically and individually at the young person accessing them.
 Our assessment and planning process allows us to look in depth at a young person’s needs and wishes before designing a plan for their time with us that will actively help them to achieve their goals.

 At Chaos we recognise that finding sustainable, paid employment can be one of the most challenging aspects of a young adult’s life, and this challenge is only enhanced when they have a learning disability.
 We not only want to support young adults to develop the skills to find employment in their community, but also to empower them to take control of their own lives and their own business.
 More ›

 We currently run a club for 13-19 year olds on Saturdays and during school holidays, where we offer a range of different activities.
 These clubs provide young people who need extra support with a place where they can meet with friends and other young people, socialise, take part in trips and activities, or just relax at Chaos House.
 More ›

 Before we start supporting anyone, it’s important that we complete an assessment.
 This is a chance for us to get to know the people who use our service and to determine which things they need support with, which things they enjoy doing, any health issues or allergies they may have and any medication they might take.
 This allows us to provide the best possible care and support for everyone who accesses our services.
 More ›